bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/decodeuri.md

 ### Exceptions

-Throws an [`URIError`](urierror) (“malformed URI sequence”) exception when `encodedURI` contains invalid character sequences.
+Throws an [`URIError`](urierror) ("malformed URI sequence”) exception when `encodedURI` contains invalid character sequences.

 Description
 -----------

 Replaces each escape sequence in the encoded URI with the character that it represents, but does not decode escape sequences that could not have been introduced by [`encodeURI`](encodeuri).
-The character “`#`” is not decoded from escape sequences.
+The character "`#`” is not decoded from escape sequences.

 Examples
 --------